Shonos/currency-converter-demo/docs/10-deployment-cicd.copilot.md

 ## Objective

-Configure multi-environment support, finalize API versioning, create Docker configuration, set up CI/CD pipeline definitions, and write the final README with comprehensive documentation.
+Configure multi-environment support, finalize API versioning, create production-ready Docker configurations with multi-stage builds for testing, building, and runtime deployment, and write comprehensive documentation.
+The Docker setup will be cloud-agnostic and ready for deployment to AWS ECS, EC2, GCP, Azure App Service, or any container orchestration platform.

 ---